 Namibia is very meat-orientated, and many menu options will feature steaks from various animals.
 However, there is usually a vegetarian and seafood section offered by most camps and restaurants.

 The water in Namibia’s main towns is generally safe to drink, though it may taste a little metallic if it has been piped for miles.
-Natural sources should usually be purified, though water from underground springs and dry riverbeds seldom causes any problems.
-However, filtered and bottled water is readily available in most towns and all camps, lodges and hotels.
+Natural sources should usually be purified, though water from underground springs and dry riverbeds seldom causes problems.
+However, filtered and bottled water is readily available in most towns and all camps, lodges, and hotels.

 November is a highly variable month.
-Sometimes the hot, dry weather will continue, at other times the sky will fill with clouds and threaten to rain – but if you’re lucky enough to witness the first rains of the season, you’ll never forget the drama.
+Sometimes the hot, dry weather will continue; at other times the sky will fill with clouds and threaten to rain – but if you’re lucky enough to witness the first rains of the season, you’ll never forget the drama.

 Namibians have a somewhat relaxed attitude to dress codes.
 A jacket and tie are very unusual.
 In fact, long trousers and a shirt with buttons are often quite adequate for a formal occasion or work wear.
 A pair of sensible shoes, jeans and a t-shirt is recommended.